vicinityh2020/vicinity-agent/docs/TD.md

 | events | array of objects | no | The array of event interaction patterns |

-as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as... d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d
+as dasjdlkajs dlaskjd aslkdj as xd as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as... d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d as dasjdlkajs dlaskjd aslkdj as d